manthrishivaji/Product_price_negotiation_bot/README.md

 # instructions to successfully run the repo
   clone copy the repo
+# add your Huggingface api key
-in .env file add your huggingface write api key without quotes go to terminal and select command prompt
+in .env file add your huggingface write api key without quotes

+go to terminal and select command prompt

 # create a conda environment
 conda create -n myenv python=3.9